HomoSapienLCY/Information_Flow_Analysis/README.md

 The matlab and CUDA implementation of a O(n^2m) information flow analysis algorithm (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000350)
 This is one part of a project at http://wanglab.ucsd.edu/ , you are welcome to contact chl556@ucsd.edu if you have any questions.

+# Running Instructions
+The input should be named "connection_matrix" and arranged in an n*n matrix The matlab codes can be directly run on this file
+For the cuda code, you need to run the preprocessor first to generate the input for the cuda code and also the parameters needed for the cuda code.
+Then change the parameters in the top of the cuda code according to the outputs of the preprocessor.
+Then make using make.bash and run.

 # Time Test:
 A network with N (number of nodes) = 3,447 and M (number of edges) = 92,026